Japanese Blanket Brands: Cozy Picks for Year-Round Comfort

 Nishikawa

-Founded in Kyoto in 1566, Nishikawa—now headquartered in Tokyo—combines centuries of craftsmanship with modern innovation.
-They produce gauze and down-blend blankets that adapt beautifully to Japan’s shifting climate.
-Their “AIR” series and multi-layer cotton blankets are prized for keeping warmth without heaviness.
+Founded in Kyoto in 1566, Nishikawa has refined the art of sleep for over four centuries.
+Today, their gauze and down-blend blankets adapt to Japan’s shifting climate, keeping sleepers warm without heaviness.
+The “AIR” series and multi-layer cotton blankets embody their design philosophy: intelligent warmth that breathes.
 (Available via Nishikawa Global Store and Amazon US.)

 EMOOR Japan